socialfoundations/causal-features/README.md

 ![tableshift logo](img/tableshift.png)

-# Predictors from Causal Features Do Not Generalize Better to New Domains
+# Predictors from causal features do not generalize better to new domains

 This is code to reproduce experiments in the paper:

-> Predictors from Causal Features Do Not Generalize Better to New Domains
+> Predictors from causal features do not generalize better to new domains

 ![logo](experiments_causal/dag_diabetes.svg)